| Diamond Treatments - Clarity EnhancementsTreatments that Improve Diamond Clarity

 You'll see a tiny white dot when viewing the trails from the top

+of the diamond.
 A newer type of laser enhancement creates

 cracks around inclusions near a diamond's surface.
 The